sourcebroker/deployer-extended-database/README.rst

    require __DIR__ . '/vendor/autoload.php';
    new \SourceBroker\DeployerExtendedDatabase\Loader();

-4) Create ".env" file in your root with one line.
+4) Create ".env" file in your project root (where you store deploy.php file).
+The .env file should be out of git because you need to store here information about instance name.
+Additionally put there info about database you want to synchronise.
+You can move the info about database data to other later but for the tests its better to put it in .env file.
+Remember to protect .env file from downloading with https request.
 ::

    INSTANCE="local"

+   DATABASE_HOST="127.0.0.1"
+   DATABASE_NAME="database_name"
+   DATABASE_USER="database_user"
+   DATABASE_PASSWORD="password"

 The INSTANCE must correspond to server() name.
-You need to put the .env file with proper INSTANCE name on each of you instances.
+You need to put the .env file with proper INSTANCE name and database access data on on each of you instances.

 5) Define "local" server and set the "db_databases" for it.
-Example:
+Use ``(new \SourceBroker\DeployerExtendedDatabase\Driver\EnvDriver())->getDatabaseConfig()``: which will read database data from .env file.
 ::

    server('local', 'localhost')
        ->set('deploy_path', getcwd())
        ->set('db_databases', [
            'database_default' => [
-               [
-                   'host' => '127.0.0.1',
-                   'dbname' => 'my_database_local',
-                   'user' => 'user',
-                   'password' => 'password',
+               (new \SourceBroker\DeployerExtendedDatabase\Driver\EnvDriver())->getDatabaseConfig()
            ]
-           ]
        ])
-       ->set('db_storage_path', getcwd() . '/.deploy/database/dumps')

 6) Add "db_databases" var for all other servers.
 For example for live server it can be:
 ::

    server('live', 'my-server.example.com')
        ->user('deploy')
+       ->set('deploy_path', '/var/www/myapplication/')
        ->set('db_databases', [
            'database_default' => [
-               [
-                   'host' => '127.0.0.1',
-                   'dbname' => 'my_database_live',
-                   'user' => 'user',
-                   'password' => 'password',
+               (new \SourceBroker\DeployerExtendedDatabase\Driver\EnvDriver())->getDatabaseConfig()
            ]
-           ]
        ])
-       ->set('deploy_path', '/var/www/myapplication/')
-       ->set('db_storage_path', '/var/www/myapplication/shared/database/dumps')

-7) Make sure all instances have /vendors folder with deployer-extended-database and deploy.php file.
+7) Make sure all instances have the same /vendors folder with deployer-extended-database and the same deploy.php file.
+Most problems are because of differences in deploy.php file between instances.

+8) Run ``dep db:pull live`` to test if all works.

 Options
 -------

-You can set following options:

-bin/mysqldump
-bin/mysql
-local/bin/deployer
-bin/deployer
+- | **db_databases**
+  | *default value:* null
+  |
+  | Databases to be synchronized.
+You can define more than one database to be synchronized.
+See `db_databases`_ for
+    options available inside db_databases.
+Look for `Examples`_ for better understanding of structure.

+- | **db_storage_path_relative**
+  | *default value:* .dep/database/dumps
+  |
+  | Path relative to "deploy_path" where you want to store database dumps produced during database synchro commands.

+.. _db_databases:
 Options for "db_databases"
 --------------------------

+"db_databases" is an array of "database configurations" and "database configuration" is array of configuration parts.
+Configuration part can be array or string.
+If its string then its treated as absolute path to file which should return array of configuration.
+Each or array configuration parts is merged.
+Look for `Examples`_ for better understanding.

 - | **host**
   | *default value:* null